Last Updated on August 2, 2022 by Celeste.

 October 28th is a national holiday in Greece.
 It is the day that commemorates the rejection by Greek Ioannis Metaxas of the ultimatum made by Italian Benito Mussolini on October 28, 1940.
 This day is known by Greeks around the world as ‘Oxi Day’ (No Day).
 The day is celebrated not only in Greece but also in Cyprus and in Greek communities around the world.

-On 28 October, festivities and parades take place around the country.
+On 28 October, festivities and parades will take place around the country.
 Greek Orthodox churches hold special services.
 Most public buildings and residences are decorated with Greek flags.
-It is a national holiday, which means that shops are closed, except for cafes and food venues.
+It is a national holiday, which means that shops are closed, except for cafés and food venues.
 Public transportation works as normal.

-I am always fascinated by Greece’s unique celebrations.
-Have a look at my stories under the Greek Culture & Celebrations category of this blog.
-Have you heard of Kyra Sarakosti?
+I’ve always been fascinated by Greece’s unique celebrations.
+If you are too, have a look at the Greek Culture & Celebrations category of this blog.
+In this section, I describe the other Greek Holidays and unique traditions.
+Have you heard of Kyra Sarakosti for instance?
 A special bread character introducing Lent to Greek children after Carnival in Greece.
 And did you know that there are many winter traditions in Greece?
 There is even a celebration honoring the kingfisher birds!

 Celeste was born and raised in the Netherlands but lives in Greece for 25 years.
 She studied at the Dutch Institute of Athens underneath the Acropolis and currently lives with her family in an Athenian suburb.
 Celeste is the founder of Family Experiences Blog.
 Whether you and your family live in Greece or are visiting, this blog will show you the very best ways in which to celebrate family life here.